-- 1. The Board of Directors is responsible overall for ensuring that this policy and our annual slavery and human trafficking statement (see below) comply with our legal and ethical duties. - 2.
-The ethics officer, Nan Williams, has day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, answering queries on it and auditing internal processes aimed at ensuring that forced labour is not taking place in our business or our supply chains.
-The ethics officer is also responsible for preparing the annual statement and presenting it to the board for approval. - 3.
-The Modern Slavery Act 2015 requires commercial organisations over a certain size to publish a slavery and human trafficking statement each financial year, disclosing the steps an organisation has taken to ensure that slavery and human trafficking is not taking place in its supply chain or its business.
-Our statement is attached as Appendix 2 and is also published on the Legal page of our website and should be read in conjunction with this policy.
+- 1. The Board of Directors holds ultimate responsibility for ensuring that this policy, along with our annual slavery and human trafficking statement (referenced below), complies with our legal and ethical obligations.
+This policy has been reviewed and approved by the Board of Directors on 25 July 2025. - 2.
+The ethics officer, Nan Williams, is tasked with the day-to-day implementation of this policy.
+This includes monitoring its application and effectiveness, addressing any queries related to it, and auditing internal processes to ensure that forced labour is not occurring within our business or supply chains.
+Additionally, the

+- ethics officer is responsible for preparing the annual statement and presenting it to the Board for approval. - 3.
+In accordance with the Modern Slavery Act 2015, commercial organisations exceeding a certain size are required to publish a slavery and human trafficking statement each financial year.
+This statement must disclose the measures taken by the organisation to ensure that slavery and human trafficking are not present in its supply chain or business operations.
+Our statement is attached as Appendix 2 and is also available on the Legal page of our website.
+It should be read in conjunction with this policy.